oddnerd/edu/CONTRIBUTING.md

 all[^1] checks.

 [^1]: Technically not all lints are enabled as some are contradictory and
-      cannot be simultaneously enabled alongside a handful which for, stylistic reasons, remain suppressed.
+      cannot be simultaneously enabled alongside a handful which, for stylistic reasons, remain suppressed.

 5. Commit